Looking for a Hong Kong online business bank account that you can connect your Paypal and Stripe / Braintree merchant account to?

 With Neat, you can manage your money anywhere, receive salary and make payments, and send money to your friends.

 There is also an available Neat Card for free.
 It is a prepaid MasterCard issued by ePaylinks.
+There is a new update in year 2020 that Neat will stop issuing Mastercard and will instead issue Visa cards.
+Check the update here.
 Browse the following incurring fee before you avail a Neat card.

 What are the fees needed to acquire Neat HK?